training@oraclesafety.net | (+44) 07788 520642

 Chemical and refinery origins

-The chemical industry, and the early petroleum refining sector, began developing more structured approaches to hazardous work authorisation during the first decades of the twentieth century.
+The chemical industry had a major role to play in history of permit to work, and the early petroleum refining sector, began developing more structured approaches to hazardous work authorisation during the first decades of the twentieth century.
 The presence of flammable and toxic substances under pressure created conditions where informal control was clearly inadequate.
-Permits for hot work — any activity involving heat, flame, or spark in an area containing flammable materials were among the earliest formalised permit types, appearing in some American and British refineries from the 1920s onward.
+Permits for hot work any activity involving heat, flame, or spark in an area containing flammable materials were among the earliest formalised permit types, appearing in some American and British refineries from the 1920s onward.

 The Oil and Gas Sector and the Growth of Permit Systems